Robert Wellesley Mann

-Robert Wellesley Mann (1924, Brooklyn, New York – 2006) was a pioneer in the field of medical prosthetics.
+Robert Wellesley Mann (1924, Brooklyn, New York – 2006) was an American biomedical engineer and MIT professor known for his work in biomechanics and prosthetics.

-Mann was a professor at the Massachusetts Institute of Technology, where professor of mechanical engineering for almost 40 years and a member of the Institute of Medicine of the National Academy of Sciences.

 Biography

 Mann graduated from Brooklyn Technical High School before serving in the Pacific theater in the Army during WWII.
 He came to MIT in 1947 on the GI Bill and received the S.B. degree in 1950, the S.M. in 1951 and the Sc.D. in 1957.

-Boston Arm
+In the 1960s and 1970s, Mann and others developed software and machinery for converting English text into Braille.
+The goal was to allow blind readers faster access to published material.

 In September 1968, a team of physicians and designers, led by Mann, introduced the "Boston Digital Arm", the first prosthetic limb controlled by a brain–computer interface, wherein the wearer could control the movement of the arm by the electric signals sent by the brain to electronic instruments designed to interpret the signals.

+Mann also studied the forces in artificial hip joints while they were in motion.

+Mann died on June 16, 2006.